-- Wet AMD is less common, but this type of the disease causes vision loss much faster than dry AMD.
+- Wet AMD is less common, but this type of disease causes vision loss much faster than dry AMD.
 This type of AMD occurs when blood vessels grow abnormally and damage the macula.
-There are treatment options for Wet AMD.
+There are treatment options for wet AMD.

 Symptoms of Age-Related Macular Degeneration

 Age-related macular degeneration is a progressive eye disease, which means symptoms will get worse over time.
 In the early stage of dry AMD, there are no symptoms.
 Intermediate dry AMD may cause mild symptoms such as blurry vision or trouble driving at night or seeing in low light.
 In late-stage AMD, you may notice a blurry area in your central vision, and colors will seem less vivid.
-You may also see straight lines appear wavy.
+You may also see straight lines appearing as wavy lines.
 If you have this symptom, please contact the eye care team at Decatur Family Eye Care as soon as possible.

 Risk Factors for Age-Related Macular Degeneration

-The risk to develop age-related macular degeneration increases as you age.
+Your risk of developing age-related macular degeneration increases as you age.
 People over the age of 55 are more likely to have age-related macular degeneration.
-Other risk factors to develop AMD include:
+Other risk factors for developing AMD include: